markerikson/react-redux-links/react-component-patterns.md

 **Related topics**:
 - [Thinking in React](./thinking-in-react-and-flux.md): Articles discussing ways to think about React applications and component structure
+- **React Implementation and Concepts**: Includes articles that explain the differences between "components", "elements", and "instances"

 #### Terms and Concepts